State Projects & Charities

-Adopted in 1941, this State project assists in the cost of the education of our priests and future priests.
+This state project was adopted in 1941 to assist in the cost of the education of our priests and future priests.
 Donations to this fund should be marked with the designation of where the Court wishes the monies to be deposited.
 There are three separate formation programs in Oregon:

 The above logos are registered trademarks and are used with expressed permission.

-All information contained on this page comes from the respected websites.
+All information contained on this page comes from the respective websites.
 Please visit each charity's website for additional information.